 Click for the full step by step tutorial-

 I am thrilled with how it all turned out, but it is a good feeling to be done.
-I spent about $300 on everything.
-I still have 2 more small additions in the way of decorative accessories that I am making.
-I will post about them soon.
+I spent under $300 on everything.

 I am also going to add theses Interchangeable Faucet Handles.
 Beckie over at Infarrantly Creative made them and I just thought it was such a fun idea as I have similar faucets.
 I can just imagine personalizing them when guests come.
 That is going to be fun!
 What should I write?
 Any clever ideas?